imarc/handbook/strategy.markdown

 + **SEO audit:** What pages are indexed?
 What meta and title info are used?
 Is there a sitemap.xml or robots.txt, and if so, what do they indicate?

 *Caution:* Just because something commonly is done a certain way does not mean it is the *best way*.
 You should use your own judgement; the goal of a competitive analysis is not to comply with the lowest common denominator, but to find the very best practices.

+### Web Analytics Audit

+Objective
+:	Help clients understand where their site has performed well or poorly.

+Tasks
+:	Explore trends and patterns in user activity, content, and page flows.

+Deliverables
+: 2–4 page summary of most important analytics data findings.

+Time Req
+:	6–8 hours and inclusion in Discovery Report

+The primary purpose of this document is to identify and convey past patterns in user activity, page flows, and content to better inform decisions during planning, design and development.
+It is necessarily backwards-looking.

+### Metrics Baseline

+Objective
+:	Help clients measure the effectiveness of their site.

+Tasks
+:	Talk to core stakeholders, identify metrics for success based on their business activities, and document and prepare those metrics for implementation by the development team.

+Deliverables
+: 1–2 page stand-alone report or inclusion in Discovery Report.
+The findings and metrics should be incorporated into the site Requirements or Specification.

+Time Req
+:	6–8 hours

+The Metrics Baseline is a forward-looking activity that builds upon the Web Analytics Audit findings to establish what metrics will be used to measure conversion and site performance *after* launch.

+It should provide metrics both for general performance and specific indicators:

++ **General Performance**
+5–10 trackable, standard metrics for the site overall which will help the client understand where their site is performing well, or needs improvement.
+For example, natural search referrals, length of visit, depth of visit, bounce rate, etc.

++ **Specific Indicators**
+5 KPIs or event triggers that can be used to measure *conversions* (e.g., ”Request a Quote“ form submissions, course sign-up.); *value* (e.g., average order total…); or *behaviors* (e.g., Visitor loyalty and recency, days & visits to purchase, checkout abandonment rate, task completion rate…).

+In both cases, set a baseline to measure improvement (if possible).
+If the client is active in social media, also measure [amplification and applause](http://www.kaushik.net/avinash/best-social-media-metrics-conversation-amplification-applause-economic-value/) rates.